Tutorial: Deploy GitLab repositories on Azure Static Web Apps

 - Select the static-web-apps-gitlab resource group from the Overview section.

-- Select the Delete resource group button at the top of the resource group Overview.
+- Select Delete resource group at the top of the resource group Overview.

 - Enter the resource group name static-web-apps-gitlab in the Are you sure you want to delete "static-web-apps-gitlab"? confirmation dialog.